dustinpfister/blog_posts/_posts/statistics-scatter-plots.md

 ## 2 - Conclusion

 Sorry for the short post for now.
 I am postponing development of my posts on statistics for now, but will defiantly get back to this one at some point.
-Scatter plots strike me as a very nice graphical way of making sense of data, and concepts in statistics such as standard deviation.
+Scatter plots strike me as a very nice graphical way of making sense of data, and concepts in statistics such as standard deviation, and the various types of means in statistics.

+The best thing that I could do is get into some kind of project where I have some real data to work with that I then need to create some kind of graphical representation of.